modernist poet and English eccentric

 In 1930 Helen Rootham was diagnosed with cancer, which suddenly transposed Edith into the role of carer.
 She was living on a modest allowance from her father, and supplemented this by turning to journalism.
 She wrote articles for the newspapers in which she articulated her controversial views on issues of the day.

 But on Helen Rootham’s death she also suffered another blow – Pavel Tchelitchew decided to emigrate to America.
 This was an emotional low point for Edith, and she was persuaded to return to the family’s ancestral home by her brother Osbert.
 (Her father had gone to live in a castle in Tuscany he spent thirty years restoring.)

-This move brought on a fresh lease of poetic life and further critical acclamation from the likes of Kenneth Clark and Cyril Connolly, who predicted that her work would outlive that of Eliot and Auden (in which he has so far been proven wrong).
+This move brought on a fresh lease of poetic life and further critical acclamation from the likes of Kenneth Clark and Cyril Connolly, who predicted that her work would outlive that of T. S. Eliot and W.H.
+Auden (in which he has so far been proven wrong).
 There was also an invitation to make a celebrity lecture tour in the United States.
 Further public accolades were heaped upon her, and even though she was regarded as something of a professional eccentric, she was made a Dame of the British Empire in 1954.

 But fame did not bring her happiness.
 She became financially dependent on her brother, and she felt herself the poor relation.
 She imagined herself to be a ‘working woman’ but in fact ran up enormous debts in the family name.